sherpal/BattleForFlatland/README.md

 While in development, we have a "game-server-launcher" to launch the game servers when a game is launched.
 This is a kind of a "mock up" for a more robust setup, involving, e.g., an Azure gaming service.

 The `game-server-launcher` sub-project is an express server written in Scala-js.

+You first have to install `npm` dependencies.
+Go to `game-server-launcher` directory and run `npm install`.

-You can first compile it using, in sbt,
+You can then compile the Scala project using, in sbt,

 ```
 game-server-launcher/fullOptJS
 ```

-and you can then launch it using (outside sbt!)
+and you can finally launch it using (outside sbt!)

 ```
-node game-server-launcher/target/scala-2.13/scalajs-bundler/main/game-server-launcher-opt.js
+node game-server-launcher/target/scala-2.13/game-server-launcher-opt
 ```

 Alternatively, you can simply run (in sbt)